laurenmitchell/MTA_timer/README.md

 In order to undestand how the MTA data is provided, you will need to play around a bit in the console.
 Shockingly, it is not well organized and the subway names correcpond with station codes.
 For example, I live off the Delancy/Essex st stop with a station code '625'.

 The sketch is hosted locally through localhost:8000.
 In my code, I have the data being stored to mtaData.
 Begin by typing that into the console and seeing the objects inside of the data set.
-From there, you can view mtaData.complexId, mtaData.name, mtaData.lines etc.
+From there, you can view
+`code`
+mtaData.complexId, mtaData.name, mtaData.lines etc.
+`code`

 ## Step 5: Understanding and Altering My Code